araujomarins/araujomarins.github.io/cv.md

 **Activities**: Give support to students in need and correct the exams.

-### 2011 – 2012: Particular professor
+### 2011 – 2012: Personal Academic Instructor

-Worked as particular professor, assisting in the study for college admission exams in the field of physics and mathematics.
+Worked as personal academic instructor, assisting in the study for college admission exams in the field of physics and mathematics.

 ## Research Projects
 ---